MindSG

 Poor concentration or

-Symptoms of PMDD appear most of the time when one is having her period.
-They often begin in the final week before ovulation, and start to ease up a few days into the menstruation cycle.
-They include at least one symptom from the following two categories:
+Symptoms of PMDD appear most of the time before one's period.
+They often begin in the week or two before menstruation and start to ease up a few days after the period begins.
+To meet the diagnosis for PMDD, at least five symptoms must be present, and it should include one or more from each of the following groups:

 - Sadness and despair